aiidateam/aiida-wannier90-workflows/docs/source/user_guide/get_started/scdm/scdm.rst

 Now you will see how to look at the projectabilities that have been computed by the workchain and then used to obtain :math:`\mu` and :math:`\sigma` in the automation protocol.
-You can download the following script :download:`plot_projectabilities.py <include/snippets/plot_projectabilities.py>` and run it
+Run

 .. code:: bash

-    verdi run plot_projectabilities.py <PK>
+    aiida-wannier90-workflows plot scdm <PK>

 where PK stands for the ``Wannier90BandsWorkChain`` pk.